natesawant/CS3500-Assignment4-ImageProcessing/README.md

 We did not make any design changes in this assignment besides adding two new ways of manipulating images via filters.

+## Updates in Part 3

+Added a new GUI View interface and class that handles displaying the image editing program to the user.
+Added a new Controller that implements the same ImageProcessingController interface that is able to better control the GUI view.
+Added a new process that is able to downscale images.

 ## Design

 ### Class diagram